drrev/telehandler/docs/design.md

 Output can be streamed using `WatchJobOutput`, which backfills all output from the process epoch before streaming new output.
 Due to this behavior, `WatchJobOutput` doubles as a way to stream historical output for Jobs that have terminated.
 If a Job is running, output will be streamed until the Job terminates or the client disconnects, whichever happens first.

-Internally, each new `WatchJobOutput` call creates and registers a new `OutputSink` (sink) to a job's `OutputSource` (source).
-Each sink contains a channel that receives events from the source, which can then be streamed over gRPC to the client.
-When a sink is no longer needed, it is closed, which in turn unregisters the sink from the source.
-This model allows a source to fan out events.
-Each channel buffers up-to 4096 events; however, to prevent degradation of service to other watchers, a 1-second gRPC send timeout is used.

-If sending to a watcher channel would block despite the gRPC send timeout, the channel will be closed and the client will need to reconnect.
+Internally, each new `WatchJobOutput` call creates a new `OutputReader` for a given `Job`, which is a blocking `io.ReadCloser`.
+Each `OutputReader` is independent and reads from an underlying synchronized buffer tied directly to a Job.
+If a client leaves early, the reader is closed.
+If the job is no longer running when `EOF` is reached, the server will stop streaming to the client and return.

 #### Control Groups